Photocredit: Steve Spring –Marine Photo Bank

 Opcycle uses innovative recycling platforms to foster community and economic development in areas with limited access to markets and materials.
 Opcycle focuses on creating custom-made solutions with low technical requirements that can be community-run and that adapted for each case.

 Plastic and Textile Smog Emissions Closed Loop System Team

 David Bromley, Engineer with a Master’s degree in Chemical Engineering specializing in water and waste-water treatment, inventor of Nanoflotation filtration.
 Responsible for the deployment and operations of the Nanoflotation filtration system.

 Liliana Rubio, Chemical Engineer, Innovation Management coach, Specialist in polymer and sustainable materials; founder of PMO Polymer Business

 Karina Dunder Koch, Owner of Dunder Koch Architecture.
 Architect & Urbanism master in Sustainability Design.
-Over 15 years of experience in domestic and corporate projects as restaurants, schools, hospital.
-Author of a new methodology for green building projects, author of articles on the magazine Arquitetura & Construção, author of the project for an Interior Architecture and active participant in 3ª Edition of São Paulo Design Weekend, the main trade show in Latin America.
+Over 15 years of experience in domestic and corporate projects as restaurants, schools, hospitals.
+Author of a new methodology for green building projects, author of articles on the magazine Arquitetura & Construção, author of the project for an Interior Architecture and active participant in 3ª Edition of São Paulo Design Weekend, the leading trade show in Latin America.